linuxdeepin/deepin-draw/assets/deepin-draw/draw/en_US/draw.md

 1. On the Draw interface, click ![cut](../common/cut_normal.svg) to enter the cropping mode.
 3. Select a cropping mode in the attribute column.
-  - Free: enter the dimension manually to or adjust the area to be cropped by dragging the cropping border to customize the canvas cropping.
+  - Free: enter the dimension manually or adjust the area to be cropped by dragging the cropping border to customize the canvas cropping.
   - Original: crop in proportion to the original picture by a ratio of 1:1, 2:3, 8:5 and 16:9 respectively.

 3. Press the **Enter** key or the ![check](../common/check.svg)icon on the attribute column to crop the canvas.